-Following some basic directions to get to the South Point parking lot, we joined a handful of other sightseers parked in a small dirt lot to see this famous spot.
+We rented a car on the Big Island and followed some basic directions to get to the South Point parking lot.
+The drive was easy and beautiful, but a bit boring.
+Once there we joined a handful of other sightseers parked in a small dirt lot to see this famous spot.

 The rocky coast prevents smooth boat drops, so originally the ladders helped fishermen lower their boats in and out of the water.
 For the past few decades, however, people have used the ladders to conquer their fears and the Pacific by cliff jumping into the water below.